-Xango is an international multi-level marketing company that sells mangosteen juice, nutritional supplements and skincare products.
+Xango was an international multi-level marketing company founded in 2002 that sold mangosteen juice, nutritional supplements and skincare products.

 Xango is a privately owned company based out of Lehi, Utah.
-Founded in 2002, the company is based entirely up on the health benefits of the mangosteen fruit, even its newer skincare line.
+Founded in 2002, the company is based entirely up on the health benefits of the mangosteen fruit, especially with their newer skincare line (competes with Nerium, Nu Skin, and Oriflame).

 The founder Joe Morton decided to take advantage of the nutritional value found in the mangosteen fruit that grows in Southeast Asia, Africa and South America.
 The mangosteen is high in fiber and low in calories.
 It’s a citrus fruit that grows on trees.
 The nutrition is found in the rind which has over 40 different types of xanthones, antioxidants that are unique to this fruit.